omar123487/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html - a script to copy html files with modifications.

 15-100-lets_move - a script that moves all files beginning with uppercase letter.

+16-101-clean_emacs - a script that removes all files that end with ~.